buddies2705/Eth-Ping/README.md

 # Eth-Ping
 Checking if your Ethereum node is alive or not?

-# A Basic script which pings (getBlockNumber) your node in every 10 seconds to check if your node is…

 A Basic script which pings (getBlockNumber) your node in every 10 seconds to check if your node is alive is or not.